MI-SLAM: Magnetic Inertial SLAM Systems: The Tightly Coupled IM-SLAM System

 \subsection{Measurement Equations}

 Since the state vector includes both the local and global magnetic field model coefficients, the magnetometer array's measurements can be expressed in terms of both models.
-To achieve \gls{imslam}, one can use the measurement equations in an alternating manner from either the \gls{mains} or the magnetic field SLAM system.
+To exploit their complementary advantages, one can use the measurement equations in the \gls{mains} or the magnetic field SLAM system in an alternating manner.
 A natural choice is to use the computationally efficient measurement equation from the \gls{mains} most of the time, while occasionally using the more complex measurement equation from the magnetic field SLAM system.
 In this way, the system can benefit from the low-drift inertial navigation provided by the \gls{mains} while still leveraging the global consistency of the magnetic field SLAM system.
-In the proposed tightly-coupled IM-SLAM, the measurement equation of the global model, which is based on~\eqref{eq: magslam equation}, is further simplified to reduce computational complexity.
-The basic idea is that the magnetic field at any sensor's location can be viewed as a superimposition of the magnetic field in the center of the array and some local magnetic field variation.
+In the proposed tightly coupled IM-SLAM, the measurement equation of the global model, which is based on~\eqref{eq: magslam equation}, is further simplified to reduce computational complexity.
+The basic idea is that the magnetic field at any sensor's location can be viewed as a superposition of the magnetic field in the center of the array and some local magnetic field variation.
 This results in

 Here, the first term computes the magnetic field at the center of the magnetometer array by the approximated \gls{gp} model, while the second term captures the local variations across the array modeled by the polynomial model.
 Note that for the first-degree polynomial model, the second term can also be rewritten as